A wrapper for the SLICOT control and systems library

 There are a variety of ways to install these dependencies on different operating systems.
 See the individual packages’ documentation for options.

-Install Miniconda or Anaconda and then Slycot can be installed via the conda package manager from the conda-forge channel with the following command:
+First install Miniconda or Anaconda.
+Slycot can then be installed from the conda-forge channel with the following command:

 conda install -c conda-forge slycot